-There is a whole world of low carb bread-making out there, friends, and there will be something that you’ll love.
-Most recipes use either almond or coconut flour as their main ingredient.
+Most low carb bread recipes use either almond or coconut flour as their main ingredient.
 I’ve tried a few recipes that want to mimic the fluffiness of white wheat bread by using ingredients such as apple cider vinegar.
 (This was not my kind of thing.)
-There are others I still want to test that use flax and psyllium husk powder which should be a nice departure from the almond/coconut taste.
-I’ll share as soon as I come across something that rocks my boat.
+There are others that use flax and psyllium husk powder (such as my Flaxseed Bread With Coconut Flour or this Almond Flour Bread).

-And then there is the one and only Fat Head dough.
+And then there is the one and only Fat Head dough, which I used in this Keto garlic bread recipe.
 Ah-may-zing.

 This low carb garlic bread recipe uses the same basic ingredients I used in my grain free pretzels and in these incredibly yummy Keto cinnamon rolls, which are one of the most popular recipes on my site.
-I shaped the dough into a large oval, but if you wanted, you could also make individual garlic breads.
+I shaped the dough into a large oval, but if you wanted, you could also make individual garlic flatbreads or garlic bread rolls.

 If you do not have fresh garlic and fresh parsley, you can use garlic powder and dried parsley.
 Of course, you can also play around with other flavours – for example, you could add some paprika or even grate some parmesan over the bread.